by Rebecca Desfosse

 Wisdom teeth are the last four of your 32 teeth to erupt.
-According to Miami-based oral surgeons Dr. Jeffrey Blum and Dr. Eduardo Nicolaievsky via email, these teeth generally appear between the ages of 17 to 25.
+According to Miami, Florida US-based oral surgeons Dr. Jeffrey Blum and Dr. Eduardo Nicolaievsky via email, these teeth generally appear between the ages of 17 to 25.
 When one of these teeth doesn't have enough room to come in normally, it is considered impacted.
 Teeth may become twisted, tilted, or displaced as they try to emerge.

 Should you experience any of these impacted wisdom tooth symptoms, visit your dentist.
-Impacted wisdom teeth that are left untreated can lead to gum disease and tooth decay.
+Impacted wisdom teeth that are left untreated can lead to gum and tooth problems.
 You may also experience damage to your other teeth, including infection and overcrowding of teeth.
 In rare cases, impacted wisdom teeth can cause cysts and tumors.

 Annual dental appointments and x-rays can catch an impacted wisdom tooth early before it starts to show symptoms.
 Your dentist will most likely recommend surgery to remove the impacted teeth.